Chickohn/Visual-Robot-Project/README.md

 Step 2 - "venv/scripts/activate" or "source venv/bin/activate" on mac

-Step 3 - "pip install panda-gym stable_baselines3 opencv-python tensorboard"
+Step 3 - "pip install panda-gym stable_baselines3 opencv-python tensorboard tensorflow"

 Then it should work correctly